(As questions/answers/tips concerning my Push-Pull Colpitts come up I'll post my thoughts here.)

 Where's the key?
 Many early transmitter construction articles left the keying method up to the builder.
 Everyone had their favorite.
 In this case I used cathode keying by placing the key between the filament center tap and ground.
 Lacking a filament transformer with a center tap I could have simulated the center tap by using two 40-75 ohm resistors.
 Keep in mind that cathode keying results in some amount of voltage on the ungrounded key terminal.
 See my blog entry at https://w0vlz.blogspot.com/2018/04/cathode-keying-safety.html for how to deal with this.
 Also, be sure to provide a separate path for B- to ground.
 Otherwise you will be doing B- keying and have the entire power supply voltage across your key terminals.

 What sort of tank tuning cap is that?
 This Push-Pull Colpitts calls for 250pf across the tank coil with the capacitor rotor grounded and the tank coil connected to the two stators.
 This requires each section to be 500pf.
 What I found is a dual 550pf per section Cardwell capacitor.
 It is physically laid out with the two sections, both rotor and stator, turned opposite each other.
 It looks like a differential capacitor but it is really just an mechanically unusual two gang variable capacitor.
+This design helps balance the two section rotor.
 Any 500-700pf per section two gang variable capacitor would work here.

 While we are on the topic of the tank tuning capacitor...notice that many variable capacitors have stator connections on both sides.
 This allows a convenient path for routing from the plate of one tube through a feedback capacitor to the grid of the other.